anmho/fabflix/README.md

 Gibberish genres -> set to unknown genres for the movie Strange tilde formatting with prefixes and suffixes (Mr., Jr., III, II)

-Optimization Techniques
+Optimization Techniques:

-Run StarParser and MovieParser on two threads so that parsing and inserting can happen in parallel.
+1) Run StarParser and MovieParser on two threads so that parsing and inserting can happen in parallel.
 Finally join these results to insert new stars_in_movies
-Use hashmaps and hash sets to check for duplicates items and quick lookups for key value pairs (vs querying database for occurrence)
+2) Use hashmaps and hash sets to check for duplicates items and quick lookups for key value pairs (vs querying database for occurrence)
-Use batch inserts to prevent round trips to the database
+3) Use batch inserts to prevent round trips to the database